xing/hops/packages/cli/readme.md

 # Installation
 ## Minimum installation for any project
-We assume that you already created a folder for your project and initialized it with `npm init`.
+We assume that you already created a folder for your project and initialized it with `npm init -y`.
 Go to the root folder of your project and install hops-cli.
 This installs hops-config and hops-server as dependencies as well:
 ``` bash
 npm install --save hops-cli
 ```